emqx/emqx-docs/en_US/deploy/install.md

 - Way one: Go to the **Security and Privacy** settings of macOS and check the app that is allowed to be downloaded from **Any source** and restart EMQX

-- Way two: Remove the extended attribute `com.apple.quarantine` of tgz file or folder:
+Remove the extended attribute `com.apple.quarantine` of tgz file or folder:

   ```shell
   xattr -d com.apple.quarantine emqx-full-package-name.tar.gz